 Involuntary Mental Health Patient Rights

-If you are an involuntary patient under the Mental Health Act, there are two important rights you need to be aware of:
+If you are an involuntary patient under the Mental Health Act, there are two important things you need to be aware of:

-- You have the right to a request help from a Mental Health Advocate
+- You have the right to request help from a Mental Health Advocate

 Mental Health Advocacy Service